tylerdr/sprinter-website/src/pages/about/index.md

     focus our attention toward your company's specific needs.
 Through pairing capable workers with modern software, your company will notice an increase in overall productivity, a healthier work environment, and employees achieving their optimal value within the business.
-In bettering your business, we are in return bettering the lives of the people who work there.
-    That is why we put our heart and soul into what we do, and take great pride in the results we are able to achieve.
   slide2: >+
     We specialize in technology consulting, process improvement, and personalized software development.
 This unique set of expertise offers your